-- 2. if the patient meets the criteria listed in paragraph 1 of the Acute Stroke Bypass Protocol above, determine if the patient can be transported to a Designated Stroke Centre within 4.5 hours of a clearly determined time of symptom onset or time the patient was last seen in his/her usual state of health; - 3. if the patient meets the criteria listed in paragraph 1 and paragraph 2 above, assess the patient to determine if he/she has any of the following contraindications: - a.
+- 2. if the patient meets the criteria listed in paragraph 1 of the Acute Stroke Bypass Protocol above, determine if the patient can be transported to a Designated Stroke Centre\ as follows: - a. if Endovascular Therapy (EVT) is not regionally available, within 4.5 hours of a clearly determined time of symptom onset or time the patient was last seen in his/her usual state of health; OR - b. if EVT is regionally available, within 6 hours of a clearly determined time of symptom onset or time the patient was last seen in his/her usual state of health; - 3. if the patient meets the criteria listed in paragraph 1 and paragraph 2 above, assess the patient to determine if he/she has any of the following contraindications: - a.
 CTAS 1 and/or an uncorrected airway, breathing or circulation issue - b.
 Stroke symptoms resolved prior to paramedic arrival or assessment - c.
-Blood Glucose Level <3 mmol/L - d. seizure at the onset of symptoms or that is observed by the paramedic - e.
+Blood Glucose Level <3 mmol/L\\ - d. seizure at the onset of symptoms or that is observed by the paramedic - e.
 Glasgow Coma Scale <10 - f.
 Terminally ill or is in palliative care - g.
-Duration of transport to the Designated Stroke Centre will exceed two hours; - 4. if the patient does not meet any of the contraindications listed in paragraph 3 above, inform the CACC/ACS of the need for transport to the Designated Stroke Centre; and - 5. if transport has been initiated to a Designated Stroke Centre and the patient's symptoms improve significantly or resolve during transport, continue transport to the Designated Stroke Centre.
+Duration of transport to the Designated Stroke Centre will exceed two hours; - 4. if the patient does not meet any of the contraindications listed in paragraph 3 above, inform the CACC/ACS of the need for transport to the closest Designated Stroke Centre; and - 5. if transport has been initiated to a Designated Stroke Centre and the patient's symptoms improve significantly or resolve during transport, continue transport to the Designated Stroke Centre.

-Note: A Designated Stroke Centre includes a Regional Stroke Centre, District Stroke Centre or a Telestroke Centre
+\Note: A Designated Stroke Centre includes a Regional Stroke Centre, District Stroke Centre or a Telestroke Centre regardless of EVT capability.

-Note: If symptoms persist after correction of blood glucose level, the patient is not contraindicated as per paragraph 3(c) above.
+\\Note: If symptoms persist after correction of blood glucose level, the patient is not contraindicated as per paragraph 3(c) above.